 studies by the demand facility owner, the DSO or the CDSO for demonstrating expected steady-state and dynamic performance referring to the requirements set forth in Articles 43, 44 and 45;

-conditions and procedures including scope for registering equipment certificates;
+conditions and procedures including scope for registering equipment or type-test certificates;

-conditions and procedures for the use of relevant equipment certificates issued by an authorised certifier by the demand facility owner, the DSO or the CDSO.
+conditions and procedures for the use of relevant equipment or type-test certificates issued by an authorised certifier by the demand facility owner, the DSO or the CDSO.

 The relevant system operator shall make public the allocation of responsibilities to the demand facility owner, the DSO or the CDSO and to the system operator for compliance testing, simulation and monitoring.